Panel Session: Concealed in Plain Sight

 Nejra Mulaomerović

-Bitter Land is the first multimedia database that provides information on the locations of mass graves discovered in Bosnia and Herzegovina, Croatia, Kosovo, and Serbia related to the 1990s wars.
+Bitter Land is the first multimedia database that provides information on the locations of mass graves discovered in Bosnia and Herzegovina, Croatia, Kosovo, and Serbia related to the wars in the 1990s.
 While countless persons responsible for the crimes remain unpunished, many mass grave locations have been ploughed for agricultural use, sold off for new business development, or used as trash dumps.
-Three decades since the war survivors’ testimonies convey enduring grief and despondency over the failed transitional justice implementations.

 Herbarium